Ivanka Trump Spoke About Sexual Harassment & We're Not Buying It

 — Acknowledge the role that sexism and gender roles play in creating a barrier

-— And perhaps most importantly, recognize her father’s complicity in promoting this culture of sexual harassment in business, entertainment, and politics.
+— And perhaps most importantly, recognise her father’s complicity in promoting this culture of sexual harassment in business, entertainment, and politics.

 Using an international stage to speak about the issue is a good first step, but if Ivanka has the power to make a difference, we can’t simply stand by and applaud half-baked responses to real problems.